Sharvani2002/Scilab6-Test-Toolbox/README.md

 - To get thirdparty folder:
   - The "thirdparty" folder wont get downloaded as it is ignored by git (present in .gitignore).
 If it is present in the cloned repository(i.e. "Scilab6-Test-Toolbox"), "delete" it (as the .so files could not be compatible).
   - Go to this <a href="https://drive.google.com/drive/folders/1cPSwouT3ZEtdJgaLvqsJffAO5nwxt9m1?usp=sharing" >link</a> and download the "external-library-Sharvani2002" folder.
-  - Enter the location of this folder on the terminal and run the commands `chmod +x *` (to give permissions) and  `./run.sh` to create and copy the "libtrans.so" and "trans.h" files to the "thirdparty" folder.
+  - Go to the location of this folder on the terminal and run the commands `chmod +x *` (to give permissions) and  `./run.sh` to create and copy the "libtrans.so" and "trans.h" files to the "thirdparty" folder.
   - Now, copy the "thirdparty" folder and paste it in the cloned repository(i.e. "Scilab6-Test-Toolbox")
 - Open scilab and go to the location of the cloned folder
 - To load the toolbox: